-In 2023, the Company paid the following fees:
+In 2024, the Company paid the following fees:

-- the fees for the use of addresses, numbers and radio frequency spectrum pursuant to the ordinance passed by the Ministry of the sea, transport and infrastructure (in favour of State budget, Official Gazette No. 151/2022 and 37/2023), - fees for the use of assigned radiofrequency spectrum pursuant to the decisions on the selection of the preferred bidders in the public auctions procedures of 6 November 2013 (2x5 MHz in 800 MHz frequency band), of 12 August 2021 (spectrum in 700 MHz, 3600 MHz and 26 GHz frequency bands), and of 8.
-March 2023 (spectrum in 800 MHz, 900 MHz, 1800 MHz, 2100 MHz and 2600 MHz) - the fees for use of addresses, numbers, radio frequency spectrum and for the performance of other tasks of HAKOM, pursuant to the ordinance passed by HAKOM (in favour of HAKOM's budget, Official Gazette No. 154/2022 and 72/2023).
+- the fees for the use of addresses, numbers and radio frequency spectrum pursuant to the ordinance passed by the Ministry of the sea, transport and infrastructure (in favour of State budget, Official Gazette No. 151/2022 and 37/2023), - the fees for use of addresses, numbers, radio frequency spectrum and for the performance of other tasks of HAKOM, pursuant to the ordinance passed by HAKOM (in favour of HAKOM's budget, Official Gazette No. 154/2022 and 72/2023).